 Cedarville University is chartered by the State of Ohio and certified by the Ohio Department of Higher Education.
-The University is regionally accredited by the Higher Learning Commission (HLC) www.hlcommission.org (230 South LaSalle Street, Suite 7-500, Chicago, Illinois 60604-1411; Phone: 800-621-7440).
+Cedarville University is accredited by the Higher Learning Commission (hlcommission.org), an institutional accreditation agency recognized by the U.S. Department of Education, (230 South LaSalle Street, Suite 7-500, Chicago, Illinois 60604-1411; Phone: 800-621-7440).

-The University hosted the HLC in October 2016 for reaffirmation of accreditation.
-The Steering Committee wrote an "assurance argument" for reaffirmation of accreditation using the HLC's Guiding Values, Assumed Practices, and Criteria for Accreditation to shape the argument.
+The University hosted the HLC in October 2020 for an Assurance Review.
+The Committee updated the "assurance argument" for accreditation assurance review using the HLC's Guiding Values, Assumed Practices, and the new Criteria for Accreditation to shape the argument.

-Cedarville University has participated in the National Council for State Authorization Reciprocity Agreements (NC-SARA), a voluntary, regional approach to state oversight of distance education, since September 2015.
+Cedarville University has been approved to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA), a voluntary, regional approach to state oversight of distance education, since September 2015.
 Participation in NC-SARA allows Cedarville to offer distance education programs of study to students from other NC-SARA member states.

 - Self-study supervision and coordination